 Are Clinical Trials Safe?

 Clinical trials test new drugs and treatments on human patients, and they do involve a certain amount of risk.
-However, an institutional review board (IRB) exists to review, approve, and monitor all federally funded or conducted clinical trials.
-IRBs consist of doctors, researchers, and community members who have experience with the disease in question.
-Members of the board are there to ensure the trial is conducted safely and ethically to protect the rights and health of patients, and minimize any unnecessary risk.
+However, an institutional review board (IRB) exists to review, approve, and monitor all federally-funded or conducted clinical trials.
+IRBs consist of doctors, researchers, and community members who have experience with the disease being studied.
+Members of the board are there to ensure the trial is conducted safely and ethically, to protect the rights and health of patients, and to minimize risk.

-Specific data monitoring committees and various government agencies, including the FDA and the Office of Human Subjects Research Protections, also review clinical trials.
+Additionally, data-monitoring committees and various government agencies, including the Office of Human Subjects Research Protections and Data and Safety Monitoring Boards (DSMBs), monitor clinical trials.
 These boards oversee and protect all participants.

 Patients may ask questions at any time before, during, or after the clinical trial.
-Below, there is a list of questions from the National Institutes of Health (NIH):
+Below is a list of questions from the National Institutes of Health (NIH):

 - What drug or treatment does this trial study?

 - Has this treatment been tested previously?

 - Why will this particular be effective?
 Why might it not be effective?

 - What treatments will I receive during this trial?

 - Will I know which treatment I receive?